-Seeing an opportunity, President Rajapaksa decided to give 4 of the existing licenses to bigger casinos on the condition that the smaller casinos close the moment the bigger brands open.
+President Rajapaksa decided to give four of the existing licenses to bigger casinos on the condition that the smaller casinos close the moment the bigger brands open.
 He was hoping that the establishment of bigger international casino brands would bring in greater tourist revenues.
-Included in these 4 were Crown Resorts, Sands Casino, MGM Resorts and Caesars Entertainment.
-But this decision was met by resistance from the Buddhist clergy and some politicians.
-Concessions, which came in the form of raising gaming fees and increasing taxes, were made to appease the opposition.
+Included in these four were Crown Resorts, Sands Casino, MGM Resorts and Caesars Entertainment.
+But this decision was met with resistance from the Buddhist clergy and some politicians.
+Concessions were made to appease the opposition: gambling is not permitted near religious temples, schools and densely populated areas.
+In addition, the activity is taxed heavily, providing revenue to the state.
 And to discourage locals from developing a vice, Sri Lankans have to pay $100 to enter a casino.

-All this ended in 2014 when Maithripala Sirisena, who has strong support from the Buddhist clergy, won the elections.
-Sirisena has pledged to stop the transfer of these 4 licenses to the bigger brands.
-As of 2015, it had been reported that 3 of the projects had already been blocked from operating in the island country.
+All this ended in 2014 when Maithripala Sirisena, who has strong support from the Buddhist clergy, won the election.
+Sirisena has pledged to stop the transfer of these four licenses to the bigger brands.
+As of 2015, it had been reported that three of the projects had already been blocked from operating in the island country.

 Online Poker: Legal

 – Casinos & Poker Rooms in Sri Lanka –